 - 1. Create a personal statement of faith regarding the doctrine of the Holy Spirit. - Assessment: Statement of Faith - 2.
-Describe and evaluate a classical Pentecostal understanding of Spirit baptism. - Assessment: Baptism in the Holy Spirit Interview.
+Describe and evaluate a classical Pentecostal understanding of Spirit baptism. - Assessment: Baptism in the Holy Spirit Interview - 3.
+Describe and evaluate contemporary theologies of the Holy Spirit. - Assessment: Class Presentation and Discussion - 4.
+Construct a sustained and in-depth theological argument regarding an aspect of pneumatology. - Assessment: Research Paper.

-- 3. Construct a sustained and in-depth theological argument regarding an aspect of pneumatology. - Assessment: Research Paper. - To demonstrate competency in both Biblical and Theological Literacy and Spiritual Maturity students will: - 4.
-Discern the Holy Spirit at work in their personal lives, the Church, and the world at large. - Assessment: Discerning the Spirit assignment. - 5.
-Begin to discern their spiritual gifts and evaluate their use of them. - Assessment: Discerning the Spirit assignment.
+To demonstrate competency in both Biblical and Theological Literacy and Spiritual Maturity students will:

+- 5. Discern the Holy Spirit at work in their personal lives, the Church, and the world at large. - Assessment: Discerning the Spirit assignment. - 6.
+Describe their spiritual gifts and evaluate their use of them. - Assessment: Discerning the Spirit assignment.